nsalhab/Tick-T-Test-AAD-UDF/README.md

 How does the algorithm work?
 To keep our anomaly detection algorithm simple, let’s compute a p-value for each window of data we receive, and then emit a single data point with that p-value.
-To compute the p-value, using Welch’s t-test.
+To compute the p-value, we use Welch’s t-test.
 For a null hypothesis, we will state that a new window is from the same population as the historical windows.
 If the p-value drops low enough, we can reject the null hypothesis and conclude that the window must be from something different than the historical data population, or an anomaly.